rrmarichal/simple-web-crawler/Readme.md

 - POST ~/crawl?url=[url]&max-depth=[max-depth]
 ```

+### BFSCrawler

-The crawler implementation is inside the <code>BFSCrawler</code> class.
-This is a breath first search approach, going one level of the tree at the time.
+Breath first search approach, going one level of the tree at the time.
 At each step we spawn crawl tasks in parallel which will generate nodes for the next step.

+### DFSCrawler

+Depth first search approach, going from the root down in the sitemap tree recursively.

+### FaultTolerantCrawler

+A curated approach to `DFSCrawler` where we account for error and retries.
+A queue processor implementation maintains a list of processing tasks limited by a maximum concurrenly level parameter.
+When a node fails to crawl, it is re-queued up to a maximum number of times.

+### Unit Tests
-There is also a test project (<code>Service.Tests</code>) which contains:
+A test project (<code>Service.Tests</code>) contains:

 - <code>UtilsTests</code> - Unit tests for the <code>Utils</code> class, which contains helper methods on URL validation, parsing	and transformation.
-- <code>BFSCrawlerTests</code> - Using a mock implementation of the <code>IContentProvider</code> interface, we test basic functionality for the <code>BFSCrawler</code> implementation.
+- <code>BFSCrawlerTests</code>, <code>DFSCrawlerTests</code> and <code>FaultTolerantCrawlerTests</code> - Using a mock implementation of the <code>IContentProvider</code> interface, we test basic functionality for the different crawler strategies implementations.

 ## Launch